edvisor-io/docs.edvisor.io/source/includes/_api.md

   }
 ```

-> Alternatively, if you do not know the IDs for each currency, you can use the currency code.
+> Alternatively, if you do not know the IDs for each currency, you can use the currency code (all caps).
 For example:

 ```
 {